ruga1026/VlmRobotPlanner/README.md

 Typical usage could be:

-* “Avoid the obstacle in front and move to the goal on the right.”
+* “Move to the table, pick the red block, and place it on the shelf.”
-* “Follow the detected person while staying inside the corridor.”
-* “Describe what you see and suggest a path to the nearest exit.”

 Refer to the node’s implementation for the exact ROS interface.